 In 1976, the National Aeronautics and Space Administration (NASA) unveiled the world’s first reusable manned spacecraft, known as the space shuttle.

 Five years later, flights began when the space shuttle Columbia embarked on a 54-hour mission.
-Launched by two solid-rocket boosters and an external tank, the aircraft-like shuttle entered into orbit around Earth.
+Launched by two solid-rocket boosters and its main engines, the aircraft-like shuttle entered into orbit around Earth.

 When the mission was completed, the shuttle fired engines to reduce speed and, after descending through the atmosphere, landed like a glider.
 Early shuttles took satellite equipment into space and carried out various scientific experiments.